NexPlayer/Unity-SDK/basic/basic-playback.md

 }
 ```

-## Sample code for Basic Playback (non-DRM):
+## Sample code for basic playback (without DRM):

-The code needs to inherit from NexPlayerBehaviour and requires the NexPlayerRendererController: The render controller must be set according to the scene’s needs.
-Configure the startingRenderMode and the target render object accordingly:
+The code needs to inherit from **NexPlayerBehaviour** and requires the **NexPlayerRendererController**: The render controller must be set according to the scene’s needs.
+Configure the **startingRenderMode** and the target render object accordingly:

 ```csharp
 [RequireComponent(typeof(NexPlayerRenderController))]